Sign in

 • Back jump or back dive/lineup

-• 1 optional dive, which can include a back jump or more complex dive
+• 1 optional dive (can be a basic back jump or a more complex voluntary dive)

-• 1 optional dive, which can include a back jump or more complex dive
+• 1 optional dive (can be a back jump or a more complex dive)

-• 2 optional dives, which can include a front jump, back jump or more complex dives but must be in different directions
+• 2 optional dives (can include a front jump, back jump, or more complex dives, but must be in different directional categories)

 Text Area